oliviafjardine/oliviafjardine/README.md

 Nice to meet you!
 I’m a sophomore studying Discrete Math & Algorithms at UW.
 I have an urge for applying math, programming, and AI to solve real-world problems—from hazardous waste tracking to behavior detection.
 I love generating project ideas, pulling all-nighters to program, and building tools that empower others to learn and grow.

 Over the past year, I’ve been building a secure compliance web app for King County, an AI-powered shoplifting detection system, and interactive CS learning tools.
 I’m always down to collaborate, especially on meaningful projects that push the limits of tech for good.
-Let’s connect if you're building something cool 🚀
+Let’s connect if you're building something cool! 🚀

 ---